Connectivity with Bridge

 Extract refreshes for embedded data source files are supported on the Bridge Windows client.
 You must use a configured pool for embedded data sources and the file path must use the UNC format.

-File data isn’t supported on Bridge for Linux for Containers.
+File data isn’t supported on Bridge for Linux.

 - Live connections to file-based data aren’t supported on the Windows client or Bridge for Linux for Containers.